Gromley1/Counting-Valleys-Hacker-Rank-Solution/README.md

-# HackerRankSolutions
+# Counting Valleys
-This repo contains console apps that implement a solution for HackerRank algoritm problems
+This repo contains a console app that implements a solution for HackerRank algoritm problem Counting Valleys

 Navigating file structure: to view solution for CountingValleys navigate to HackerRankSolutions/CountingValleys/CountingValleys/Program.cs,